 Their eyes are large and compound (made up of many small eyes) and dominate the head.

 This combination makes this predatory insect possible to detect slight movements and small prey we can never see with our naked-eye from as far away as sixty feet.

-With their ability to see in every direction and blend in with the environment, they do very well with a strategy of just sitting, watching and waiting.
+With their ability to see in every direction and blend in with the environment, the strategy of watching and waiting works well.